 - been transferred to the tenth grade of a German-language secondary school (Realschule, Gymnasium or Gesamtschule), or

-- completed a course of study at a German-language university or university of applied sciences or German vocational training.
+- A completed course of study at a German-language university or university of applied sciences or German vocational training.

 There are also groups of persons for whom no proof of language proficiency is required under certain conditions.
 These include, for example, former Germans who had been habitually resident in the Federal territory as Germans for five years at the time of losing their citizenship (cf. § 38 (1) no. 1 German Residence Act).